 We are glad that you have a support network close by.
 We also know that sometimes, even the most helpful friends and family are not always available.
 As a Full Access Member, you bring 300 people to your team.
 Some people find that calling NEST is quicker and less stressful than relying on family.
 Ultimately though, you decide if family, NEST, or someone else is the best resource for you for any request you may have.

 What do my membership dues go for?

 About 50% of NEST’s operating budget comes from membership dues.
 Because of the generosity of volunteers, easy access to students, and national programs like Americorps, NEST is a smart and frugal steward of your membership dues and donations.
-About 70% of NEST’s current $140,000 operating budget is for staffing (a full-time executive director and a part-time operations coordinator) and the rest is for operational expenses like rent, office supplies, printing, etc.
+About 70% of NEST’s current $200,000 operating budget is for staffing (a part-time Executive Director, full-time Program Manager, and a part-time Advancement Coordinator) and the rest is for operational expenses like rent, office supplies, printing, etc.

 Are my membership dues tax-deductible?

 Yes! $200 of your membership dues are tax-deductible.
 We include documentation information for your records in your membership welcome letter.